1up-lab/OneupUploaderBundle/Resources/doc/chunked_uploads.md

 only the Local filesystem is capable of streaming directly.

 This will give you a better structured directory, as the chunk's folders and the uploaded files won't mix with each other.
-> You can set it to an empty string (```''```), if you don't need it.
-Otherwise it defaults to ```chunks```.
+> You can set it to an empty string (`''`), if you don't need it.
+Otherwise it defaults to `chunks`.

-The chunks will be read directly from the tmp and appended to the already existing part on the given filesystem, resulting in only 1 read and 1 write operation.
+The chunks will be read directly from the temporary directory and appended to the already existing part on the given filesystem, resulting in only 1 read and 1 write operation.

-You can achieve the biggest improvement if you use the same filesystem as your storage, as if you do so, the assembled file only has to be moved out of the chunk directory, which on the same filesystem takes almost not time.
+You can achieve the biggest improvement if you use the same filesystem as your storage.
+If you do so, the assembled file only has to be moved out of the chunk directory, which takes no time on a local filesystem.

-> The ```load distribution``` is forcefully turned on, if you use gaufrette as the chunk storage.
+> The load distribution is forcefully turned on, if you use Gaufrette as the chunk storage.

 ## Clean up